nettr2/Studio5/Overview.md

 - This week has been a lot of back and forth conversations about errors they have on git
 - We have really just been trying our best to help them be able to use git effectivly

+ ## Week 8

+### Lesson 1
+- Still having git issues
+- will hopefully meet on thursday in person to discuss what we are going to do.
+- I am working on another vue tutorial so i can get hang of it.
+- Standup meeting as usual in class
+- Sprint 1 has finished
+- We did a review of the sprint (in the sprint details)
+- Addded usesr story about vue.
+- Keeping up communication on slack.